Exercises To Do At Home: Bowflex Spring Total Body Tuneup

 From a resting position on your stomach, push your body upward by extending your arms.

 Lie on one side of your body with your legs extended and stacked on top of each other, using your elbow and forearm, push your body up until it forms a straight line from shoulders to ankles.

 Stand with your feet shoulder-width apart and mimic the movement of sitting into a chair.
 Be sure to keep your weight over your heels.
 Return to standing position.

 Simply squat, holding the dumbbells near your shoulders.
 When you stand up, raise the dumbbells until your elbows are almost completely straight.

 Start by lying face down on a mat with your arms extended straight in front of you, simultaneously raise your arms, legs and chest off the ground and hold, return to your starting position and repeat.

 Bend over at the waist and bring your elbows up in line with the sides of your body, keeping your arms at 90-degree angles with dumbbells in your hands.
 With your elbows in place, slowly straighten your arms out until your hands are in-line with the sides of your body (arms should be completely straight).
 Slowly bring your arms back to a 90-degree angle again and repeat.

 Want to take your workouts to the next level?
 Try using a pair of dumbbells like the Bowflex SelectTech Dumbbells.
 If you don't have access to weights, everyday objects such as frozen water bottles or cans of soup, can be used as substitutes.
-For a cardio workout you can try at home, checkout the Bowflex Max Trainer, TreadClimber, and HVT.
+For a cardio workout you can try at home, checkout the Bowflex Max Trainer, and TreadClimber.